The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Introduction

-To make a link between foliation $C^*$-algebras and crossed product $C^*$-algebras, we develop a general theory for a kind of groupoid homomorphisms between topological groupoids that we call \emph{fiberwise groupoid covering maps} (see Definition~\ref{def:fiberwise-groupoid-covering}).
-They have the ability to induce quotient maps between the corresponding maximal groupoid $C^*$-algebras (see Theorem~\ref{thm:fiberwise-groupoid-covering-locally-compact} and~\ref{thm:fiberwise-groupoid-covering-quotient}).
+To make a link between these two important $C^*$-algebraic constructions, we develop a general theory for a kind of groupoid homomorphisms between topological groupoids that we call \emph{fiberwise groupoid covering maps} (see Definition~\ref{def:fiberwise-groupoid-covering}).
+They induce quotient maps between the corresponding maximal groupoid $C^*$-algebras (see Theorem~\ref{thm:fiberwise-groupoid-covering-locally-compact} and~\ref{thm:fiberwise-groupoid-covering-quotient}).
 A canonical quotient map from the transformation groupoid of a flow to the holonomy groupoid $G_{\mathcal{F}}$ of the induced foliation is shown to be a fiberwise groupoid covering map (see Proposition~\ref{prop:foliation-covering}).
 As a consequence, $C^*(G_{\mathcal{F}})$ can be obtained as a quotient of the crossed product associated to the flow (see Corollary~\ref{cor:foliation-covering}).
 Thus we have

 where $Y$ is the underlying space of the foliation (see Corollary~\ref{cor:foliation-algebra-dimnuc}).